 Notice in the test string area, I just wrote down some fake paths of some files.

 Notice how the php and txt are highlighted in green.

 This shows that the RegEx I created is set up to match those strings.
 This is how you test your strings to see if they match as expected.
 We can see here my RegEx is working as expected.

 Note: When testing, always have the “gm” in the right side field as those are global modifiers mim how CimTrak would integrate the Regular Expression.

-If you are curious to how RegEx works or what each operator means, you can see the full explanation on the right hand side of the website.
+If you are curious about how RegEx works or what each operator means, you can see the full explanation on the right-hand side of the website.

 Here is a snippet of mine:

 Now we can take this RegEx I created and apply it to a Watch within an Object Group: